iamkahvi/iamkahvi.github.io/_posts/2018-05-09-on statistics.md

 [Naked Statistics](https://www.amazon.com/Naked-Statistics-Stripping-Dread-Data/dp/1480590185)

-This post is based entirely on what I've learned while reading ^that book.
+sidenote: *This post is based entirely on what I've learned while reading ^that book.*

 Three concepts in statistics that are important to understand.